kboul/deckgl-carto-app/README.md

 The app uses mapbox which requires a unique token for each user to be able to use it.
 This token is stored in a file which is not included in the current app's github repo.
-Therefore, you need to create a .env file under src folder which will contain the env variable.
+Therefore, you need to create a .env file in the project's root directory which will contain the env variable.

 ```
 REACT_APP_MAPBOX_TOKEN=your_mapbox_token